Sakiru Adebayo, PhD

 Selected Publications & Presentations

 Post-apartheid Melancholia: Navigating Loss and (be)Longing in South Africa.
-Social Dynamics: A Journal of African Studies, forthcoming in Volume 48, Issue 2.
+Social Dynamics: A Journal of African Studies, Volume 48, Issue 2.

 The Anatomy of Oblivion in Jose Agualusa’s A General Theory of Oblivion.
 Journal of African Literature Association, published online, February 18, 2022.